Ujwal-2025/famora/README.md

 ## 🚀 Project Roadmap

 This roadmap outlines the steps to build Famora, a family-only social media website.
-Follow these phases to develop the project successfully.
+We have the folowing points to think about to make sure we know what we are doing.

 <hr>